george-hawkins/boto-experiments/README.md

 So simply specifying `MarketType` is enough if you just want `one-time` behavior and are happy to pay the on-demand price in the worst case.

-The documentation doesn't say that `SpotInstanceType` defaults to `one-time` but you can see this is the case, if you e.g. just specify `MarketType=spot` and nothing else, and then look at the _Spot Requests_ in the EC2 dashboard - there you see "Persistence: one-time" and "Interruption behavior: terminate".
+The documentation doesn't say that `SpotInstanceType` defaults to `one-time` but you can see this is the case, if you e.g. just specify `MarketType=spot` and nothing else, and then look at the _Spot Requests_ in the EC2 dashboard - there you see "Persistence: one-time".

 Spot pricing
 ------------